-After relocating to Chapel Hill, NC, and running into Patricia Proctor Bradley, Beta Theta-Duke, at their new church, Brittney hoped that it would be the first step in her mom's Delta Gamma journey.
-As many sisters known from their own recruitment experiences, all it takes is that one person who says "this is the place for you" to make all the difference.
-Becky is always calling Brittney now, telling her about the events she has coming up with the Delta Gammas, and you" to make all the difference.
-Becky is always calling Brittney now, telling her about the events she has coming up with the Delta Cammas, and how she already feels like this was the way it always should have been.
+Chapel Hill, NC, and running into Patricia Proctor Bradley, Beta Theta-Duke, at their new church, Brittney hoped that it would be the first step in her mom's Delta Gamma journey.
+As many sisters know from their own recruitment experiences, all it takes is that one person who says "this is the place for you" to make all the difference.
+Becky is always calling Brittney now, telling her about the events she has coming up with the Delta Gammas, and how she already feels like this was the way it always should have been.